savonet/book/streaming.md

 At startup Liquidsoap assigns a clock to each operator by applying the three following rules:

-1. we should follow the clock imposed by some operators:
+1. we should follow the clock imposed by operators which have special requirements:
    - `input.alsa` and `output.alsa` have to be in the `alsa` clock, `input.pulseaudio` and `output.pulseaudio` have to be in the `pulseaudio` clock, etc.,